Bitter Gourd (Karela): Uses, Health Benefits, Side Effects

 The seed oil of bitter melon has biologically active fatty acids that interfere with the proliferation of liver and breast cancer cell lines.
 The skin extract and whole fruit of bitter melon also show high efficacy in fighting colon cancer (8).

 In mouse studies, the bitter melon extract was found to be selectively toxic to prostate cancer cells.
-It also controls the pro and anti-inflammatory proteins levels in the affected tissue.
+It also controls the pro and anti-inflammatory protein levels in the affected tissue.
 It slows down the overall growth and migration of nose and pharynx, cervical, and blood cancers as well (8).

 6) Bitter Melon (Karela) Helps to Lower Cholesterol Levels